Barometric Pressure | AcuRite

 What is Barometric Pressure?

 Barometric pressure can be described as the weight of the air at a specific location, measured in inches of Mercury (inHg) or hectopascals (hPa).
 The pressure at sea level is 29.92 inHg.
 Variations in barometric pressure are associated with changes in weather conditions.
-Falling pressure typically indicates precipitation can be expected, while rising pressure means weather conditions are improving.
+Falling pressure typically indicates increasing clouds, possibly bringing precipitation, while rising pressure means clearing skies with improving weather conditions.

 Barometric Pressure History Chart

-A Barometric Pressure History Chart is a graph, shown on many products, that tracks and displays the historical barometric pressure over an allotted amount of time up to the current time.
+A Barometric Pressure History Chart is a graph, shown on many AcuRite weather station products, that tracks and displays the historical barometric pressure over a the selected time period.
 The chart curve represents the rate of change over this allotted time period.
 An example of a 12-hour barometric pressure history chart is pictured on the right.

 Pressure or Weather Trend Arrow

-Subtle variations in barometric pressure greatly impact the weather.
-The Weather Trend directional arrow icon, included on many products, will show one of the following three barometric pressure trend directions, indicating potential future weather conditions:
+Even small changes in barometric pressure can greatly impact the weather.
+The Weather Trend directional arrow icon, included on many AcuRite weather station products, will show one of the following three barometric pressure trend directions, indicating potential future weather conditions: